devendra0810/CRM-Campaign-Analytics/README.md

 - Use pivot tables, charts, and conditional formatting to visualize trends.
 - Compare the effectiveness of campaigns across different channels.

-### 3. Insights & Recommendations
+### 3. Insights & Findings
-- Summarize key findings in a structured report.
+- Analyzed engagement trends and identified patterns across different CRM channels.
+- Evaluated the effectiveness of campaigns by comparing response rates (open, click, and conversion rates) for various user segments.
-- Identify the most effective CRM channels for different user segments.
+- Provided data-driven observations on the most effective channels and campaign types.

+### 4. Recommendations
-- Provide recommendations for improving engagement and conversion rates.
+- Suggested potential strategies to enhance engagement and conversion rates based on analyzed data.
+- Highlighted areas where segment-specific targeting can improve overall CRM effectiveness.

 ## Technologies Used
 - **SQL**: Data extraction and querying.